Well-planned, nutritious snacks are a great addition to any weight management plan or healthful eating pattern.

 Simple superfood bars can be made with oats, nuts, seeds, and dried fruits to give you sustaining energy and fiber while keeping these snacks under 150 calories.

-There are countless combinations to try out, but some of my favorite include steel-cut oats, pumpkin seeds, flax, dried cranberries, and honey.
+There are countless combinations to try out, but some of my favorites include steel-cut oats, pumpkin seeds, flax, dried cranberries, and honey.

 Want to up the nutrient density?